How to broadcast to conflict zones and in case of emergency: The war in Ukraine

 Continuous innovation and research in new technologies

-On June 15, 1995, NEXUS-International Broadcasting Association was officially approved for association with the Department of Public Information of the United Nations, and for more than 20 years has been actively working in promoting the work and activities of both UN and UNESCO.
+On June 15, 1995, NEXUS-International Broadcasting Association was officially approved for association with the Department of Public Information (now: the Department of Global Communication) of the United Nations.
+For more than 20 years, NEXUS-IBA has been actively promoting the work and activities of both the UN and UNESCO.
 Researchers at NEXUS-IBA created the first load-balanced cloud and Content Delivery Network (CDN) called WorldDirector, later used by Milano Ventures and their clients in Europe and the USA.

 Innovation in the Cloud

-About the NEXUS term
+About the NEXUS-IBA term

-But NEXUS also stands for more than just a physical connection using a variety of technologies.
+But NEXUS also stands for more than just a physical connection using various technologies.
 It also means World communication and promoting freedom of speech around the world.
 When an individual or an organisation becomes part of NEXUS-IBA, they are part of a dynamic, highly professional and creative team devoted to utilising the latest technologies to deliver their content at the lowest possible cost.

 Milano Ventures (Dublin, Ireland) is proud to be selected NEXUS-IBA’s partner to service their membership and commercial clients, service and and maintain their cloud and broadcasting infrastructure across all continents.